 2.1.1 Running R Code

 Order to get the most out of this guide, it’s helpful (but not essential) if you have some programming experience already.
 If you’ve never programmed before, you might find Hands-On Programming with R (Grolemund 2014) to be a useful primer.

 There are three things you need to run the code: R, RStudio, and collection of R packages.
 Packages are the fundamental units of reproducible R code.
 They include reusable functions, the documentation that describes how to use them, and sample data.

 Gladly, once you’ve reached this point successfully, these three things are set already.
 Nevertheless, we will have to install and load a few new packages at some place in this guide, for which you can use the

 install.packages() the same way as you did before.

 2.1.2 Getting Help

-Sys.setenv(LANGUAGE = "en")and re-run the code; you’re more likely to find help for English error messages.)
+Sys.setenv(LANGUAGE = "en")and re-run the code.
+It is more likely that you will find help for error messages in English.)